 Round 3: Automation & high throughput are critical

-At-line NIR (like the BUCHI NIRMaster or ProxiMate) requires one-at-a-time sampling with manual sample changes between measurements.
+At-line (benchtop) NIR systems like the BUCHI NIRMaster or ProxiMate require one-at-a-time sampling with manual sample changes between measurements.
 Although measurement times are fast (< 60 seconds).
-Approximately 190 samples can be measured for all calibrated properties within a 9 hour period.
+Approximately 190 samples can be measured for all calibrated properties within a 9-hour period.

 On-line NIR offers a continuous stream of real-time measurement data with no sample handling required.
 With process control system integration, it is the clear winner when automation and throughput are deemed most critical.